 CoQ10 or Coenzyme Q10, is a nutrient that is found in almost every cell in the body, and provides antioxidant effects.
-Cells use CoQ10 for energy production, which is necessary for all cellular function.
-CoQ10 is recommended for treating many conditions including infertility and can even be helpful for things like migraine and heart health.
+Cells use CoQ10 for energy production, which is necessary for all cellular functions.
+CoQ10 is recommended for treating many conditions including infertility and can even be helpful for things like migraines and heart health.

-CoQ10 tends to decline as we age, which is why it’s often recommended for those experiencing various diseases of aging or individuals trying to conceive later in life.
+As you age, your CoQ10 level tends to decline and lead to CoQ10 deficiency symptoms, which is why it’s often recommended for those experiencing various diseases of aging or individuals trying to conceive later in life.

 Benefits of CoQ10

 Almost every cell in the body contains CoQ10.
 As an antioxidant, CoQ10 helps the body fight off unstable molecules that damage other molecules in the cell, known as free radicals.
 When there are too many free radicals in the body and not enough antioxidants, it can result in damage to parts of the body including eggs and sperm.
 Supplementing with CoQ10 is a way of helping your body build up antioxidants in order to protect your body from free radical damage, keep cells growing and change the way they’re meant to.

 Not only does CoQ10 help support the cellular membrane and protect against free radicals, but it has an important role in cell metabolism as well.
 CoQ10 helps break down cholesterol, sulfide, amino acids, and more.
 These are all important compounds that are essential for normal bodily functions, and if lacking proper metabolic function, may result in harmful or even fatal health problems.